 - When the water is boiling, adjust the heat to let it simmer.
 Place the holey tin plate over the pot and transfer half of the potato dough into it.
 Use a wooden spatula to pass the dough through the plate.
 As it falls into the boiling water, the dough forms little dumplings (halushki).
 Stir them well and let cook until they come up to the surface.
 Watch carefully as halushki tend to overflow.

-- Take the cooked halushki out with a slotted spoon and transfer into a clean bowl.
-Cover to keep warm.
-Repeat step 4 with the other half of the potato dough.
+- Take the halushki out with a slotted spoon and transfer into a large bowl.
+Stir them to prevent from sticking together and cover to keep warm.
+Repeat Step 4 until you have used all the dough.

 - Put the bacon in a frying pan over a low heat.
 Let sweat until it starts letting out fat.
 Pour in some oil if needed, and turn up the heat.
 Fry the bacon until crisp and brown, stirring often, then put aside.